JacobPaxton/data_science_notes/notes_v4.md

 ### Database Normal Forms
 - Goal is to represent data in a non-redundant, clear, and simple architecture
 - Zero Normal Form (0NF): Data has not been normalized
+    * Getting to 0NF means structuring data where it can be retrieved from DB
+    * DB is stuck in 0NF if has duplicate rows/columns, or cell vals have arrays
-- First Normal Form (1NF): No duplicate rows/columns, one value per row
+- First Normal Form (1NF): No duplicate rows/columns, one value per cell
+    * Going 0NF -> 1NF means de-duplicating rows/columns and splitting arrays
+    * DB is stuck in 1NF if it has composite key *and* partial-key dependencies
+        * Partial-key dependency: part of composite key alone drives non-key col
 - Second Normal Form (2NF): No partial dependencies on any composite keys
+    * Going 1NF -> 2NF means splitting composite key, put key:non-keys in tables
+    * DB is stuck in 2NF if non-key col is driven by other non-key (transitive)
-- Third Normal Form (3NF): No multi-table (transitive) dependencies
+- Third Normal Form (3NF): All cols are not dependent on other non-key cols
+    * Going 2NF -> 3NF means keeping subkeys, but put subkey:non-keys in tables
+    * DB is stuck in 3NF if any non-keys can't be the table's key
-- Boyce-Codd Normal Form (BCNF): User/State/City -> User/State, City/State
+- Boyce-Codd Normal Form (BCNF): All cols in all tables can be their table's key
+    * Going 3NF -> BCNF means moving can't-key cols to can-key:can't-key table
-    * Typical stopping point in normalization for most database admins
+    * ***Typical stopping point in normalization for most database admins***
+    * DB is stuck in BCNF if a key's dependent cols are unrelated to each other
-- Fourth Normal Form (4NF): No list-like values (split to individual rows)
+- Fourth Normal Form (4NF): One key drives one set of all-related values
+    * Going BCNF -> 4NF means splitting a key's independent non-keys to tables
+    * DB is stuck in 4NF if joining tables can produce more information
-- Fifth Normal Form (5NF): Nothing useful can be gained from joining tables
+- Fifth Normal Form (5NF): All many:many relationships are in their own tables
+    * Going 4NF -> 5NF means putting all many:many relations in their own tables
+    * DB is stuck in 5NF if a time-based row addition includes unchanged info
+- Sixth Normal Form (6NF): All time-based changes only add a row of changed info
+    * Going 5NF -> 6NF means putting each possible change in its own table
+    * Nothing really higher than this point in traditional DB normalization
+* Some database normalization decisions are specific to the data itself
+    * Domain-Key Normal Form (DKNF) means all keys/values in DB have constraints
+    * Object-Relational, NoSQL, and Denormalization intentionally violate NFs
 ### Data Content Normalization
 - Goal is to express values in the correct format and drive analytic value
 - Split a string field into multiple key-value pairs of various types